 The darker malts lend roasted flavors that complement the floral and citric flavors of the hops creating a unique and delicious experience.
 The malt flavor has low caramel and toffee flavors.
 Our dark malts are roasted but the flavor notes are not intense and do not clash with the hops.

-Notably hoppier than East Coast IPAs, our Dark Piney perfectly emphasizes heavy and bold foods such as red meats, and various fried food options.
+Notably hoppier than East Coast IPAs, our Piney series perfectly emphasizes heavy and bold foods such as red meats, and various fried food options.